shubhamsahu9305/Collaborative-Filtering-Book-Recommendation-System/ReadMe.md

 The basic assumption behind the algorithm is that users with similar interests have common preferences.

 ## Tools Used
-•	Jupyter notebook  - pandas, numpy and sklearn library
+•	Jupyter notebook  - pandas, numpy and sklearn library<br>
 •	Pycharm - Flask

 ## Project Overview